Jdavies47/Gyro/Project - Gyroscopic stabilisation/Video Notes/MOSFET.md

 ### n-channel MOSFET

-A n-channel MOSFET is a one type of transistor (an easiest).
+A n-channel MOSFET (Metal Oxide Field Effect Transistor) is a one type of transistor (an easiest).
 They work as simply as if the transistor is not powered no current can flow, and vice versa.

 A n-channel MOSFET has three pins, known as the gate drain and source.
 A labelled picture of this can be found in `Project - Gyroscopic stabilisation\Video Notes\Pictures` as Note_picture_4.